mwarning/KadNode/README.md

   * https://sourceforge.net/projects/kadnode/files/

 ## OPTIONS
-  * `--id` *identifier*:
+  * `--node-id` *identifier*:
     Set the node identifier.
-Either a 20 Byte hexadecimal string or a different string whose sha1 hash will be used.
-	A random id will be computed if this option is not used.
+This option is rarely needed.
+    By default the node id is random.

+  * `--value-id` *identifier[:port]*
+    Add a value identifier and optional port to be announced every 30 minutes.
+    The announcement will associate this nodes IP address with this identifier.
+    This option can occur multiple times.

   * `--user` *name*
     Change the UUID after start.